 There was just one problem: Kruger couldn't afford to take any trucks off the road and divert them to supply frontline workers with its products.
 But, as luck would have it, Irving ran into Virginie Aubert, a friend and VP of marketing at Mercedes-Benz Canada, whose company also wanted to help.
 "Within an hour, she called me back and had a fleet of [Mercedes-Benz] vans across Canada and drivers all set up," says Irving.
-The encounter sparked

-"#RollingItForward," a partnership that helped deliver Kruger products to 30,000 healthcare workers in hospitals across Toronto, Vancouver and Montreal.
-The effort, jointly handled by John St., Strategic Objectives and T1, was supported with Below: When Irving and agency BHLA put themselves in consumers' shoes, they came up with a purpose (not product) driven spot that felt more appropriate for the times.

-ad buys, social and PR that generated 90 million impressions, helping the company outperform the category and nearly double its competitor's growth during the campaign period.
+The encounter sparked "#RollingItForward," a partnership that helped deliver Kruger products to 30,000 healthcare workers in hospitals across Toronto, Vancouver and Montreal.
+The effort, jointly handled by John St., Strategic Objectives and T1, was supported with ad buys, social and PR that generated 90 million impressions, helping the company outperform the category and nearly double its competitor's growth during the campaign period.
 Irving says it's an example of what can happen when you're "leveraging your network [and] working on gut."